mrsins02/django_supportal/README.md

-# 🧠 Supportal – AI-Powered Business Support Chat
+# 🧠 Django Supportal – AI-Powered Business Support Chat APIs for django projects

-**Supportal** is an intelligent, AI-powered customer support system built with **Django**, **Django Channels**, and **OpenAI API**.
+**Django Supportal** is an intelligent, AI-powered customer support system built with **Django**, **Django Channels**, and **OpenAI API**.
-It allows businesses to upload their internal documents, and a smart assistant will handle customer inquiries via live chat – powered by a Retrieval-Augmented Generation (RAG) system.
+It provides APIs for businesses to upload their internal documents, and a smart assistant will handle customer inquiries via live chat – powered by a Retrieval-Augmented Generation (RAG) system.

 ---